catfish2019/Algorithms/Assignment1_GuessingGame/Readme.md

 Game 4 took you 4 guesses
 ```

-(Yes...I do often count from 0--remember the C langauge is 0-indexed!)
+(Game 0?
+Yes...I do often count from 0--remember the C langauge is 0-indexed!)

 # Resources to help